- Top 7 Best Low Carb Cat Food Options for Diabetic Cats - September 27, 2021

 With a protein content of 51.4%, a fat content of 28.6%, and carb content of 7.4%, you’ll notice that this canned cat food does have a moderately high carb content for it being a low carb cat food, but the higher carb content is because this canned food contains blood.
 The blood content in this canned cat food makes it extra palatable for your kitty, which can be helpful to have if you’re having a hard time getting your kitty to switch from dry food over to wet food!

-If you’re looking for clean, simple cat food to start adding into your kitty’s diet, the Crave Grain Free Food Tray Chicken Cuts in Gravy wet cat food is comprised of chicken broth, chicken, chicken liver, and pork plasma.
+If you’re looking for clean, simple cat food to start adding into your kitty’s diet, the Crave Grain Free Food Tray wet cat food is comprised of real Turkey, Chicken Liver, Pork Broth and Turkey Broth.
 This wet cat food comes in individual pouches, which make it much easier to feed your kitty exact portion sizes.